Best National Parks in Utah: The Utah Mighty 5

 Bryce Canyon National Park

+It’s so otherworldly that you might have a hard time tearing yourself away.
+It’s really that mesmerizing.
 One day is enough to explore the park if you start out early because it is relatively small compared to the other Mighty Five parks.

 Despite its size, Bryce Canyon does not lack natural wonders.
 Highlights include Fairyland Canyon, Silent City, Mossy Cave Waterfalls, and Queen’s Garden Trail.